braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/initial_sdk_setup/other_sdk_customizations.md

 The default LogLevel for the Braze iOS SDK is `8`.
 This level suppresses most logging so that no sensitive information is logged in a production released application.

 To enable verbose logging for debugging, add a dictionary named `Braze` to your `Info.plist` file.
 Inside the `Braze` Dictionary, add the `LogLevel` String subentry and set the value to `0`.
+Note that prior to Braze iOS SDK INSERT_VERSION_HERE, the dictionary key `Appboy` must be used in place of `Braze`.

 LogLevel `0` is only intended to be used in development environments and should not be set in a released application.